Counselling & Psychotherapy

 with Laurel Swenson, RCC

-Maybe you replay conversations after they've ended.
-You second-guess your decisions.
-You worry about disappointing people, find it difficult to say no, or feel responsible for everyone else's needs.
+You might replay conversations after they’ve ended.
+Second-guess your decisions.
+Worry about disappointing people.
+Find it difficult to say no. Feel responsible for everyone else’s needs.

-Perhaps you're successful in many areas of your life, yet privately wonder why some things still feel so difficult.
+You may be successful in many areas of your life, while privately wondering why some things still feel so difficult.

 “Why do I keep reacting this way?”